 - 125. Overtime & Holiday Pay.
 The SFMTA agrees to take necessary action in the annual budget process and through the supplemental appropriation process, if necessary, to assure that the departmental overtime accounts will have sufficient funds to pay overtime and holiday pay to those assigned to work such overtime and holidays throughout the fiscal year. - 126.
-The Controller agrees to process and distribute all holiday and overtime paychecks with the regular pay warrants for the period in which the overtime was earned. - 127.
+The Controller agrees to process and distribute all holiday and overtime paychecks with

+- the regular pay warrants for the period in which the overtime was earned. - 127.
 Recovery of Overpayment.
 Should recovery of overpayment of salary or wages be necessary, the Controller's Payroll/Personnel Services Division, or its designee ("PPSD"), will make every attempt to minimize the hardship for the employee. - 128.
 The schedule of recovery of any overpayment shall be made by the mutual agreement between the SFMTA and the employee.
 In the absence of a mutual agreement, the SFMTA may recover no more than 20% of the total amount in any one biweekly paycheck. - 129.
 Correcting Problems.
-In correcting all employee underpayment or nonpayment problems, the following guidelines will be used to correct the most significant problems first: - No Check on Payday for the Pay Period.
-Highest priority, full check to be issued as quickly as possible, within four (4) hours if PPSD or departmental payroll division is notified before noon on payday or before noon on any subsequent day.
-If PPSD or departmental payroll division is notified after noon but before 4:00 p.m., the check will be issued no later than noon of the following day.
+In correcting all employee underpayment or nonpayment problems, the following guidelines will be used to correct the most significant problems first: - 130.
 No Check on Payday for the Pay Period.
 Highest priority, full payment to be issued as quickly as possible.
 If the Payroll Division of the Controller's Office is notified and given appropriate documentation from the employee's department payroll before noon on a business day, payment will be issued to the employee by 5 p.m. two banking days later after the paperwork is received.
 If the Payroll Division of the Controller's Office is notified and given appropriate documentation from the employee's department payroll after noon on a business day, payment will be issued to the employee by 5 p.m. three banking days after the paperwork is received. - 131.
 Check on Payday is 10% or More Short of Total Due for Pay Period.
-Second priority, correcting payment to be issued as quickly as possible with the goal of four (4) banking days of report to payroll.- - 132.
+Second priority, correcting payment to be issued as quickly as possible with the goal of four (4) banking days of report to payroll. - 132.
 Check on Payday is Less Than 10% Short of Total Due for Pay Period.
 Third priority, correcting payment to be issued as quickly as possible, with a goal of within ten (10) banking days of report to payroll. - 133.
 Additional Payroll Procedures.
 Upon the request of TWU Local 250-A, the Director of the PPSD agrees to meet with TWU Local 250-A to discuss matters related to the SFMTA's payroll procedures, including but not limited to, the creation of a fund for reimbursement of short checks, issuance of overtime, holiday, vacation, or final paychecks.
 Departmental representatives will be invited to participate if the Director of PPSD deems it appropriate.